 Australia-focused VC fundraising hit a record \$2.7bn in 2022, more than quadrupling the figure for 2021 (Fig. 15).
 Square Peg Capital Fund 4 was the largest Australia-focused VC fund closed in 2022, at \$547mn.
-The fund focuses on early-stage companies from seed to Series B. Square Peg also raised the Opportunities Fund 2 in the same month (October) at \$312mn, which invests in later-stage rounds of existing portfolio start-ups.15
+The fund focuses on early-stage companies from seed to Series B. Square Peg also raised the Opportunities Fund 2 in the same month (October) at \$312mn, which invests in later-stage rounds of existing portfolio start-ups.

-AirTree Ventures closed a \$700mn fund in February 2022, comprising three separate vehicles: a \$200mn seed fund backing early-stage companies; the \$450mn AirTree Growth fund to back mature companies; and a \$50mn fund that focuses on investing in Web3 technologies such as decentralized finance and nonfungible tokens (NFTs).
+AirTree Ventures closed a \$675mn fund in November 2021, comprising a \$230mn seed fund backing early-stage companies and \$445mn opportunities fund to back breakout companies at the growth stage.